Adamm00/IPSet_ASUS/README.md

 Here Are Some Example Banmalware Commands;
-(sh /jffs/scripts/firewall banmalware) This Bans IPs From The Predefined Filter List (sh /jffs/scripts/firewall banmalware google.com/filter.list) This Uses The Fitler List From The Specified URL
+(sh /jffs/scripts/firewall banmalware) This Bans IPs From The Predefined Filter List (sh /jffs/scripts/firewall banmalware google.com/filter.list) This Uses The Fitler List From The Specified URL (sh /jffs/scripts/firewall banmalware reset) This Will Reset Skynet Back To The Default Filter URL

 Here Are Some Example Whitelist Commands;
 (sh /jffs/scripts/firewall whitelist ip 8.8.8.8 Apples) This Whitelists The IP Specified With Comment Apples